OFFICER WELLNESS SEMINARS

 - Officers will recognize the importance of physical exercise in not only reducing anxiety and depression issues, but also how exercise can serve a protective role in addressing the stressors of law enforcement work.

 Safer Together: Strengthening the Foundations of Officer Safety and Wellness

 Tuesday, June 28, at 3:15pm in Room 2207

-PRESENTERS: Vince Davenport, Associate Deputy Director, DOJ / Bureau of Justice Assistance; and Chief David Perry (Ret.), Senior Research Associate, Institute for Intergovernmental Research
+PRESENTERS: Vince Davenport, Associate Deputy Director, DOJ / Bureau of Justice Assistance; Sheriff Walt McNeil, Leon County (FL) Sheriff’s Office; Dan Hahn, Chief of Police (Ret.), BJA VALOR Program; and Chief (ret).
+John Bouthillette, Senior Research Associate/Manager, Institute for Intergovernmental Research (IIR)

 DESCRIPTION: VALOR Safer Together is a bold new national strategy that recognizes and leverages the inextricable link between community trust and officer safety and wellness.
 It was developed in response to the events of the past two years to support officers and reinvigorate the ideals of community building.
 Among all safety and wellness factors, a healthy police-community climate may be one of the most important universal safeguards against the harmful stress and physical dangers that officers face.